AmineAgrane/dog_breed_classification/README.md

 <img src="https://github.com/AmineAgrane/dog_breed_classification/blob/master/docs/conf_matrix_valid_data.png">

 ## Predicted Label/Breed and probability distribution
-Another way to analyse the inference of our model is to print out the predicted class on an image and it's probability distribution.
+Another way to analyse the inference of our model is to print out the predicted class of an image and it's probability distribution.
 For each image, we show it's original label (left), it's predicted label (right), and the probabilty assossiated with the predicted label (how much confident is our Neural Network about the predicted class).

 <img src="https://github.com/AmineAgrane/dog_breed_classification/blob/master/docs/predicted_labels2.png">

 # Improve the model
 How to approuve model accuracy :
 1. [Trying another model from TensorFlow Hub](https://tfhub.dev/) - A different model could perform better on our dataset.